-1. Employers have always wanted their staff to come and work from office, based on the long-living assumption that productivity is better managed under close physical supervision.
+1. Employers have always wanted their staff to come and work from the office, based on the long-living assumption that productivity is better managed under close physician supervision.
 I said ‘assumption’ because in my view, coming to the office means no guarantee of productivity.

 3. Confidentiality & protection of data if the company employees are to work from home.

-4. Development of emotional connect & team spirit among employees and between employees and the employer; also, to avoid corporate isolation.
+4. Development of emotional connection & team spirit among employees and between employees and the employer; also, to avoid corporate isolation.

-5. Employees have a problem of articulating communication with colleagues and seniors, especially in India, over email etc. whereas face-to-face verbal communication is easier.
+5. Employees have a problem articulating communication with colleagues and seniors, especially in India, over email, etc. whereas face-to-face verbal communication is easier.

-7. Employees need to make some changes/adjustments in their homes to make at least one room/some space conducive for WFH so that they can work without any disturbance.
+7. Employees need to make some changes/adjustments in their homes to make at least one room/space conducive for WFH so that they can work without any disturbance.

 But now we are seeing major changes in the way people are thinking: